PaNOSC-ViNYL/ase/doc/overview.rst

   view(atoms)

-This will pop up an :mod:`gui` window.
-Alternative viewers can be used by specifying the optional keyword ``virwer=...`` - use one of 'ase.gui', 'gopenmol', 'vmd', or 'rasmol'.
+This will pop up a :mod:`gui` window.
+Alternative viewers can be used by specifying the optional keyword ``viewer=...`` - use one of 'ase.gui', 'gopenmol', 'vmd', or 'rasmol'.
 The VMD viewer can take an optional ``data`` argument to show 3D data::